ChrisZie/HugoSymphony/content/_index.md

   - fact: COORDINATION
     bar: 3
   question2: Volunteers identify inadequate training as the **key** reason they have a negative volunteer experience with an Organization?
   answer: Training, beyond being invaluable for growing skills, is critical for managing liability for both you and the volunteers.<br><br>We have trained and been trained as volunteers several dozen times.
-We craft presentations that educate effectively while also establishing expectations, lowering liability on both sides.
+We craft presentations that educate volunteers effectively, while also clearly establishing expectations and risks, greatly lowering liability on both sides.
 draft: true

 ---